How Many Calories Should I Eat to Lose Weight?

 Not necessarily.
 Many people use tracking temporarily to learn patterns.

-• Set sustainable calorie deficits
+• How to create sustainable calorie deficits

-• Adjust intake as your body changes
+• How to adjust calorie intake as your body changes

 Free Preview Available.